snakone/the-formatted-blog/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.

+## Installation

+1. Download LTS Version of Nodejs
+2. Clone this repository
+3. Navigate to the root folder
+4. Execute `npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.